 B. The following are exceptions which can be considered by the Eligibility Committee.
 Schools or individuals wishing to apply for an exception should refer to the Eligibility Review Process section above.

-- With the exception of students requesting free agent status on teams traveling long distances to participate in a DiscNW event (e.g., out-of-state teams playing in Spring Reign), the Eligibility Committee will not consider free agent exceptions for players whose school has, or will have, in the current academic year, participated in another organization's ultimate league or multi-day ultimate tournament.
+- With the exception of students requesting free agent status on teams traveling long distances to participate in a DiscNW event (e.g., out-of-state teams playing in Spring Reign), the Eligibility Committee will not consider free agent exceptions for players whose school has, or will have, in the current academic year, participated in an ultimate league or multi-day ultimate tournament.

 - A team that expects to accept multiple free agents should apply for a Consortium Exception as described in ii below.

-- The Consortium Exception: A consortium team is a team comprised of players from two or more schools, and with more than one free agent.
+- The Consortium Exception: A consortium team is a team comprised of players from two or more schools, and with more than three free agents.
 This exception is intended for A) a school that is not able to recruit the personnel required to form a team, and which must therefore combine with another school or schools in order to participate, or B) a team that accepts free agents from multiple schools.